 Summer Depression Following a Difficult Event

-Even if you have not been diagnosed with seasonal affective disorder, summertime in a post-pandemic world presents unique challenges that could cause depressive symptoms.
-Summer plans are starting to resume, but what we went through over the last few years still looms over many people.
-Summer, in normal conditions, is often a time when we must adjust to a new daily routine.
+Even if you have not been diagnosed with seasonal affective disorder, summertime after a difficult event can present unique challenges that could cause depressive symptoms.
 Children are typically out of school for the summer and families have to adjust to different activities, mealtimes and sleeping patterns.
 Many families take on the responsibility of making plans for summer holidays and vacations.
-In a lot of ways, we are still learning how to adjust in a pandemic as we learn to live with and overcome the devastation of COVID-19.
-It is normal to feel sad, angry and frustrated about this new way of life.
-When feelings like these last for days at a time and you feel like you can’t manage your moods, it is important to determine if you are experiencing depression.
+When negative feeling last for days at a time and you feel like you can’t manage your moods, it is important to determine if you are experiencing depression.
 Here are a few depression symptoms to be aware of during this summer.

 1. Loss of Interest

 If you find that you are not interested in doing anything at all, this may be a sign of depression.
 This symptom also coincides with the symptom of hopelessness.
 When you feel hopeless, you often don’t want to engage in any activities that can bring you pleasure.

 2. Loss of Energy